-Keep this medicine out of the sight and reach of children.
-Do not store above 30°C. Store in the original blister pack to protect from moisture.
-Do not use this medicine after the expiry date which is stated on the outer packaging.
+Do not use this medicine after the expiry date wincin is stated on the outer packaging.
 The expiry date refers to the last day of that month.

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.